WICG/pending-beacon/docs/fetch-later-api.md

 ### Defer a `POST` request for around 1 minute

-> **NOTE**: **The actual sending time is unkown**, as the browser may wait for a longer or shorter period of time, e.g., to optimize batching of deferred fetches.
+> **NOTE**: **The actual sending time is unknown**, as the browser may wait for a longer or shorter period of time, e.g., to optimize batching of deferred fetches.

 ```js
 fetchLater({